TharunBalaji2004/supply-chain-blockchain/README.md

 Innovative Transparent Supply Chain system developed with Ganache Blockchain network based on Ethereum using Truffle Suite, Solidity, Web3 JS integrated with ReactJS Website Dashboard 🚛📦

 ## About the project
-This project is under development for intra college Hackthon **BUILD-A-THON** 1.0 by **TEAM HACKOS** based on Industry 5.0 domain.
+This project is being developed for intra college Hackthon **BUILD-A-THON** 1.0 by **TEAM HACKOS** based on Industry 5.0 domain.
 The team members:

 | Name | Role | GitHub Profile |
 | :----: | :----: | :----: |